 Summer Camp 2019

-Our Forest Summer Camp program is for children ages 3 to 6 years old.
+Our Forest Summer Camp program is generally for children ages 3 to 6 years old.

-- We will spend most of the day outdoors and will be taking off site excursions.
-Our Summer Camp excursions will include hiking to our "Home Base" for the day into our local passive parks, exploring and taking the time to marvel in the natural world.
+Our Summer Camp excursions will include playing outdoors at our "Home Base" for the day and moving into our local passive parks, exploring and taking the time to marvel in the natural world.
 Our flexible schedule will enable the children to discover nature at a slowed down pace and will also allow us to stop for story time, picnic and choose from offerings of creative nature experiences as well as open ended play time:

 - Den building

 - Nature Artistic Expression

 - Nature Notes to Reflect on the Day

 - Children must be able to communicate their needs for a restroom and be fully potty trained.
 For purposes of safety and respect to others or wildlife, children will also need to be able to follow directions, safety rules and guidelines during Forest Camp excursions within our small group.

 - We strive to create a balanced and diverse population of learners for the Summer Camp group that meets daily.

 - Dates: TBD